MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5980.md

 ms.search.form: Report_5980_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Maintenance Visit - Planning (report)

-The **Maintenance Visit - Planning** report shows service dates of all the maintenance visits for the chosen responsibility centers.
+The **Maintenance Visit - Planning** report shows the service dates of all maintenance visits for selected responsibility centers.

-The report displays information such as service zone code, group code, contract number, customer number, service period, as well as the service date.
+The report displays information such as:

+- Service zone code
+- Group code
+- Contract number
+- Customer number
+- Service period
+- Service date

 You can select the schedule for one or more responsibility centers.

 ## Use cases